bastien-nagra/microservice/README.md

         ]
     }

-In case the show with id 1 is not found, you should return an empty payload with an HTTP Code 404 (not found).
+In case the show with id 1 is not found, you should return an error with HTTP Code 404 (not found).

 ## Rick and Morty Characters Service - RMC (for Java developers)
 This service will run on Spring boot and fetch data from rickandmortyapi.com.